Transportation Network Analysis with Graph Theory

 A major lever of optimization is the size of trucks.

-If you increase the average size of the trucks, you reduce the overall cost per ton.
+If you increase the average truck size, you reduce the overall cost per ton.
 A good method is to deliver more stores per route.

 Exploratory Data Analysis